Showing up. Every. Day.

 It taught me the value of showing up, every single day, in everything we do.

-There's a big difference when we choose to show up and do work that matters versus checking out and running our day on autopilot (which isn't so hard to do nowadays).
+There's a big difference when we choose to show up and do work that matters versus checking out and running our day on autopilot.